America-Lite: Overview

+Reception

 It was reviewed in The Chronicle of Higher Education in the article "Dreaming of a World With No Intellectuals", in Commentary magazine in the article "Reign of Ignorance", In a National Review interview "Dismantling Culture", as well as in Publishers Weekly, which said the book's "historical account of American educational reform is intriguing," but faulted its author's "unapologetic partisanship" and use of "simplistic metaphors and propagandist catchphrases."

 Stephen Daisley wrote in Commentary magazine that Gelernter portrays Obama's presidency as a symbol of the failure of American education and the success of its replacement with a liberal indoctrination system.
 As a solution, Gelernter proposes moving all of human knowledge to online servers so that the in-person college experience can be replaced by user-driven self-education.
 Daisley wrote, "America-Lite is lean, incisive convincing, delightfully indelicate, and, in a break from the conventions of the literature on education, honest.
 It is a fine dissection—de-construction, if you must—of the corruption of higher education and the resulting debasement of political culture.
 If it makes its way on to a single college reading list, Hell will have frozen over."
 Russell Jacoby was sharply dismissive in his review of Gelernter's book.
 Among other criticisms he made, Jacoby said that Gelernter blamed intellectuals for causing the breakdown of patriotism and the traditional family but never explained how that came about.